-Ginger jam is usually prepared with fresh ginger roots, coriander seeds & raisins and sweetened with jaggery.
+Ginger jam is prepared with fresh ginger roots, coriander seeds & raisins and sweetened with jaggery.
 Coriander seeds, ginger & raisins have medicinal properties of stabilising the body temperature.
-Now I share my grandmother’s simple recipe for a wonderful ginger jam or inji lehiyum handed over to us for generations:
+Now I share my grandmother’s recipe for a digestive ginger jam or inji lehiyum handed over to us for generations:

 Cooking Time : 40 min

 - Ginger (inji)- 2 cups (400 g)

 - Raisins (ular thratchai) – half cup (100 g)

 - Coriander seeds (malli vidhai) – half cup (100 g)

 - Jaggery (vellam) – 2 cups (400 g)

 Ginger Jam Cooking Method:

 - Wash & peel ginger and chop them roughly.

 - Dry roast coriander seeds in low flame till they release nice aroma.